1867

 May 31: Titanic hull successfully launched, witnessed by more than

-largest man-made object ever moved.
-Twenty-two tons of tallow, soap,
+man-made object ever moved.
+Twenty-two tons of tallow, soap, and train

-and train oil are used to grease the slipway bed to coat and protect
+oil are used to grease the slipway bed to coat and protect against the

-freshly painted hull.
+hull.
 Titanic towed by tugs to fitting-out basin.
+Outfitting begins.

 June: Olympic leaves on her maiden voyage.